 A: Dementia is a word used to describe a group of different brain diseases.
 All dementias have in common memory loss, confusion, and problems with speech and understanding.
 They usually get worse and eventually keep someone from caring for him/herself.
-There are many different types of dementia.
+There are several different types of dementia.
 Some of them get better with treatment, so it is important to look for a reason for these symptoms.
-Could they be caused by something treatable like thyroid disease, or anemia or even be caused by medicines?
-Such treatable conditions can be determined by a good physical and mental evaluation, plus carefully chosen lab tests.
+For example, Thyroid disease or certain medicines can cause symptoms that seem like dementia.
+These are treatable conditions and can be determined by a good physical and mental evaluation, a look at your medical history, plus carefully chosen lab tests.

 Q: Isn't dementia just old age or senility?

-While various kinds of "dementia" are more common the longer we live, they are not part of normal aging.
+While risk for various kinds of "dementia" increases with age, dementia is not part of normal aging.
 All memory changes should be thoroughly evaluated.

-A: The most common dementias are Alzheimer's disease (AD), vascular dementia and Lewy Body dementia.
-But, there are many other causes of impaired brain function such as strokes, low vitamin B12 levels, thyroid conditions, depression, AIDS, other infections and illnesses.
+A: The most common dementias are Alzheimer's disease, vascular dementia and Lewy Body dementia.
+But, there are many other causes of impaired brain function such as repeated injuries to the head, low vitamin B12 levels, thyroid conditions, depression, AIDS, other infections and illnesses.
 In addition, medicines, either prescribed or bought without prescription, or alternative and herbal remedies can affect memory and cause confusion in older people.

 Q: What is Alzheimer's disease?

 A: In this condition, certain cells in the brain stop working and eventually die.
 These cells produce important chemicals [acetylcholine, serotonin, dopamine and others] needed for memory, language and other thinking functions.
 As the chemicals decrease, so do the person's abilities to remember and think clearly.
-AD usually sneaks up on the person and family.
-It can get worse slowly and silently over several years before changes are noticed.
-Over time (usually 2-8 years), it advances to a point where the person can no longer handle simple tasks like eating or bathing.
+Alzheimer’s disease usually sneaks up on the person and family.
+It can get worse slowly over several years before changes are noticed.
+Over time (usually two-to-eight years), it gets to a point where the person can no longer handle simple tasks like eating or bathing.

-A: As we get older our chances of getting AD increase.
+A: As we get older our chances of getting Alzheimer’s disease increase.
 Between the ages of 65 and 70, about one in 20 people has the disease.
-By the age of 85 and older, between 1 in 2 or 3 has this disease.
-We also know that some families pass along genes that increase the risk for developing AD.
+By the age of 85 and older, between 1 in 3 people has this disease.
+We also know that some families pass along genes that increase the risk for developing Alzheimer’s disease.
 Some factors in our environment can increase the risk also, such as head injury with unconsciousness.
-When we say “increases the risk” of getting AD, this does not mean we will get it for sure.
-It just means the odds of our getting it are increased.
+When we say “increases the risk” of getting Alzheimer’s, this does not mean we will get it for sure.
+It just means the chances of our getting it are higher.

-A: It is very important to get a good medical evaluation.
-First, the mental changes could be a result of a treatable condition such as thyroid disease, or medication related, and second, there are now treatments available for AD that can improve the symptoms and slow the progress of the disease.
-Third, the doctor's office should be able to assist you in finding community resources for information, support groups and help at home.
+A: It is very important for a person with mental and thinking changes to get a good check up.
+First, the changes could be a result of a treatable condition such as thyroid disease, or medication related, and second, there are now treatments available for dementias and Alzheimer’s disease that may improve the symptoms and slow the progress of the disease.
+Third, your healthcare provider should be able to assist you in finding community resources for information, support groups and help at home.

-A: Your health care provider should take your concerns seriously.
-He or she should carry out a careful medical examination and medicines review.
+A: Your healthcare provider should take your concerns seriously.
+He or she should carry out a careful medical checkup and medicines review.
 There should be tests of memory, mood, daily function, lab tests, and sometimes a scan of the brain.
 A referral for detailed mental testing may be made.
-If the diagnosis is clear, the doctor should continue to provide care throughout the illness.
+If the diagnosis is clear, the healthcare provider should continue to provide care throughout the illness.

 Q: What treatments are there for Alzheimer's disease?

-Several herbal remedies and other dietary supplements are promoted as effective treatments for AD and related disorders.
+Several herbal remedies and other dietary supplements are promoted as effective treatments for Alzheimer’s disease and other dementias.
 However good scientific evidence of this is still lacking.
-Your doctor or the Alzheimer's Association may be able to help you find a research study site if you want to participate in one of these trials.

-Q: How can I convince my family member to go to the doctor?
+Q: How can I convince my family member to go to the healthcare professional?

 A: Often, your family member already knows there is something wrong and is frightened.
-It is helpful to focus on the available treatment options, and to remind your family member that early detection allows decisions to be made about treatment, and will allow him or her to put affairs in order.
+It is helpful to remind your family member that early detection allows decisions to be made about treatment, and will allow him or her to put affairs in order.

 Q. How do I know when my loved one should stop working, banking, driving or living alone?

-A: These are difficult questions that your health care provider should assist you in answering.
-In general, if there is potential for harm to your family member or to others, it may be time to consider stopping certain activities.
-Health care providers rely on your reports when making recommendations about major life changes.
+A: These are difficult questions that your healthcare provider should assist you in answering.
+In general, if there is potential for harm to your family member or to others, it is time to consider stopping certain activities.
+Healthcare providers rely on your reports when making recommendations about major life changes.
 They can be supportive in reinforcing your concerns.

 Q: What else can I do as a caregiver?